Zoom on the Rugby World Cup

 The Teams, Who’s Hot & Who’s Not

-- Pool A consists of New Zealand, France, Italy, Uruguay and Namibia
+• Pool A consists of New Zealand, France, Italy, Uruguay and Namibia

-- Pool B consists of South Africa, Ireland, Scotland, Tonga and Romania
+• Pool B consists of South Africa, Ireland, Scotland, Tonga and Romania

-- Pool C consists of Wales, Australia, Fiji, Georgia and Portugal
+• Pool C consists of Wales, Australia, Fiji, Georgia and Portugal

-- Pool D consists of England, Japan, Argentina, Samoa and Chile
+• Pool D consists of England, Japan, Argentina, Samoa and Chile

-The defending champions are South Africa who beat England in the 2019 Rugby World Cup Final.
+The defending champions are South Africa, who beat England in the 2019 Rugby World Cup Final.
 Ireland ranked 1st in the world are a hot favourite, as well as New Zealand, they always are!
 At the other end, Chile will make their first appearance at the Rugby World Cup.
-It could be argued that England has pulled one of the easiest group with Japan, Argentina’s Pumas and Chile.
+It could be argued that England has pulled one of the easiest groups with Japan, Argentina’s Pumas and Chile.

 48 Matches in 51 days and in 9 Venues

-The world cup kicks off the same week most kids return to school, on the 8th September at 9PM local time in Paris, that’s 8PM GMT for the UK.
-In total, there will be 48 matches played across 51 days in the nine following venues and stadia.
+The World Cup kicked off the same week most kids return to school, on the 8th September at 9 PM local time in Paris, that’s 8 PM GMT for the UK.
+In total, 48 matches will be played across 51 days at the following nine venues and stadia.
 Stade Geoffroy-Guichard in Saint-Étienne (central France), Stade de Bordeaux, Stade de France, Saint-Denis, near Paris, Stade de Marseille, Stadium de Toulouse, Stade Pierre-Mauroy in Lille, Stade de Nice, Stade de la Beaujoire in Nantes and the OL Stadium in Lyon.

 Rugby World Cup Finals

-From Saturday 14th October, the competition progresses to the next stage, knockouts.
-From this date all games are played in either Marseille or Stade de France in Paris.
-The semi-final will take place a week later, on Saturday 21st October at 9PM French time (8PM GMT).
-And the final will take place on Saturday 28th October, again at 9PM local time.
-Save the dates!
+From Saturday, 14th October, the competition progressed to the next stage, knockouts.
+From this date, all games were played in either Marseille or the Stade de France in Paris.
+The semi-final will take place a week later, on Saturday 21st October at 9 PM French time (8 PM GMT).
+And the final took place on Saturday, 28th October.

 Is Home Advantage a Thing?